latentsp/agents-in-everyday-work/README.md

-# LLM Chat Interface Demo
+# Agents in everyday work

 A full-stack chat application featuring a Python FastAPI backend (with Gemini API integration) and a Next.js frontend with real-time streaming.